vkuzo/quant_cast_bench/quant_cast_bench/quant_cast_gold/README.md

 * input orientation: x, x.t(), both
 * scale swizzles: none, blackwell_32_4_4

+Note: these are all **single kernel**.
+For recipes such as nvfp4 with global outer scale, we assume that the outer scale is computed elsewhere and the user is responsible for composing the pieces together.

 ## tile invariance and quantization

 **tile invariance** of a function `f` is desireable as it gives a backend maximium